rkw0k/Hotel-Reviews/Project-proposal.md

 fill their analytics positions."

 ### Deliverables:
-User will be able to link their TripAdvisor reviews and destination to receive a rank of hotel recommendations.
+User will be able to link their TripAdvisor reviews and destination city to receive a rank of hotel recommendations.

 ### Data Sources: